-Dealing with lockdown has been hard enough for all of us, add the extra complication of having moved offices the day before lockdown started and the team at Camden Carers Centre had an unprecedented challenge.
-They’ve set themselves up for working from home, coping with new IT, video calls and settling into a new routine working from home.
-As a team that are highly skilled at working with carers face to face and on the phone they have had to quickly adapt.
+Dealing with lockdown was hard enough for all of us.
+Add the extra complication of having moved offices the day before lockdown started, the team at Camden Carers Centre faced an unprecedented challenge.
+They had to set themselves up for working from home, coping with new IT, video calls and settling into a new routine.
+As a team that are highly skilled at working with carers face to face and on the phone they had to quickly adapt.

-As a team they have taken to time to focus on their own wellbeing and mental health.
+As a team, they had to take time to focus on their own wellbeing and mental health.
 A weekly staff bulletin, team yoga, good working patterns and the “Time to Change” programme gave everyone a safe space to talk through anxieties and cope with the changes.
-They have been doing the very things that they would recommend to carers.
+They had been doing the very things that they would recommend to carers.

 The original focus was on older carers.
 Working in partnership with other organisations they saw that this need had a good level of focus so they were then able to broaden out to focus on other carer groups.